 By planning your taxes carefully, you can save a significant amount towards your taxation liabilities and create an additional source of income for yourself.
 With dual benefits of tax saving and income generation, these deductions offer you significant advantages.
 Government introduces new deductions or amendments from time to time that you must keep a close watch on.
 One such deduction that is available to you is Sec 80 CCD (1B) which pertains to the contributions made towards NPS.

 NPS or National Pension System is a pension scheme available for both government employees as well as private citizens.
 NPS is one of the most popular options available to individuals looking to create a corpus for their retirement along with a regular monthly income.The money deposited in NPS is invested in a variety of securities and investment avenues including equity market.
-It is widely regarded as one of the cheapest investment options with exposure to equity.As the returns are directly related to the market performance, there is no guarantee of any particular amount, but over a period of time, returns from NPS are one o the highest in the market.
+It is widely regarded as one of the cheapest investment options with exposure to equity.As the returns are directly related to the market performance, there is no guarantee of any particular amount, but over a period of time, returns from NPS are one of the highest in the market.

 Section 80CCD of the income tax act deals with deductions offered to individuals contributing to the NPS.
 As per Section 80CCD, until the year 2015, an individual was eligible to claim an income tax deduction of up to Rs.
-1.00 Lakhs against contributions made to the NPS.
+1 lakh against contributions made to the NPS.
 In the budget for the year 2015, the government enhanced the maximum amount payable to the NPS to Rs.
-1.50 Lakhs per annum.
+1.50 lakh per annum.
 Additionally, a new sub-section 1B was also introduced, which offered an additional deduction of up to Rs.
 50,000/-for contributions made by individual taxpayers towards the NPS.
 The additional deduction of Rs.
 50,000/- under Section 80CCD(1B) is available to assess over and above the benefit of Rs.
 1.50 Lakhs available as a deduction under Sec 80CCD(1).
 Thereby, raising the maximum limit of exemption to Rs.
 2.00 Lakhs with Section 80CCD(1) + Section 80CCD(1B).

 DID YOU KNOW?

 Section 80C+ Section 80CCC+ Section 80CCD(1) For instance, consider yourself as an individual who is making investments of Rs.
 1,50,000/- under Section 80C (PPF, Tax Saver FD , ELSS etc).
 Now, you have decided to contribute Rs.
 70,000/- per annum towards the NPS.
 You can now claim a deduction of Rs.
 2.00 Lakhs, i.e. Rs.
 1.50 Lakhs under Sec 80C and Rs.
 50,000/- under Section 80CCD(1B).